miketaylr/miketaylr.com-blog/_posts/2014-05-05-window-orientation-shim.md

 You can [grab the .xpi][xpi] (or [build it][build], whatever) and give it a spin if you're into that.
 For a limited time I'm [taking bug reports][bugs] at no charge to you.

+UPDATE:

+Rich Tibbett writes ([1][1] & [2][2]):

+"Nice post but I don't think it's that simple.
+Lots of tablets are [landscape-primary] yet window.orientation == 0.
+Any relationship between orientation angle and portrait/landscape is coincidental.
+That's why we need the orientation angle."

+So perhaps I have more work to to.

 [tests]: http://miketaylr.github.io/orientation-shim/
 [spec]: http://www.w3.org/TR/screen-orientation/
 [prefix]: https://developer.mozilla.org/en-US/docs/Web/API/Screen.orientation#Notes